cgblockchain/slate/source/includes/devices.md

       }
     }
   }

 ```

-Used to establish a new ComplianceGuard hardware unit.
+This can be used to establish a new ComplianceGuard hardware unit.
 This endpoint stores the new Device’s info to the ComplianceGuard database for authorization.
-Normally the Integrator who is connecting an EMS or OMS to ComplianceGuard does this.
+Usually the Integrator who connects the EMS or OMS to ComplianceGuard is resposible for this.

 ### HTTP Request